<input> elements of type

 To learn more about how form validation works and how to take advantage of the

-:invalid CSS properties to style the input based on whether or not the current value is valid, see Form data validation.
+:invalid CSS properties to style the input based on whether the current value is valid, see Form data validation.

 pattern attribute to specify a regular expression the value must match for it to be valid.
 If the